 They are responsible for taking good care of the gardens.
 The technicians visit the site and spray turf care products and fertilizers on the plants.

-The following positions require in-depth knowledge of the domain: In fact, there are degrees that the universities have come up with to suit specific posts.
-In addition, these apprenticeship programmers are also educated with relevant preparation.
+The following positions require in-depth knowledge of the domain: In fact, universities have developed degrees to suit specific posts.
+In addition, these apprenticeship programmers are also educated with relevant preparation.Β

 -> Landscape Architects